subhradeep25-gan/subhradeep25-gan/README.md

 ### 🛸 Welcome to my Github page !
 Imma a pre final year student at [**IIIT Ranchi**](https://github.com/iiitranchi) studying Electronics and Communication Engineering.
-I have worked as a Junior Machine Learning Intern at Saptang Labs where I have delivered machine learning and NLP solutions to identify fake websites and domains.
+I have worked as a Junior Machine Learning Engineer Intern at Saptang Labs where I have delivered machine learning and NLP solutions to identify fake websites and domains.

 In Jan 2023, I have won `Ethos`-A National Level Hackathon conducted by `IIT Guwahati`.